mms-gianni/GitGenie/README.md

 export OPENAI_API_KEY=sk-y..............................
 ```

-Add the OpenAI Key ENV your .bashrc or .zshrc and configure your Genie with the following additional ENV variables to change the default behavior.
+Add the OpenAI Key ENV to your .bashrc or .zshrc and configure your Genie with the following additional ENV variables to change the default behavior.

 - `OPENAI_API_KEY`: OpenAI API token **(required)**
 - `OPENAI_HOST`: OpenAI API host (default: `api.openai.com`)